AGagliano/Data-Arts-Light-Sensor/README.md

 Now, you you'll see the the interface for your application project.
 This is where we will use wifi to connect our Kinoma device and run our application on the Kinoma.

-Your Kinoma Studio should now look like this:
+Your Kinoma Studio should now look like this (note, I titled my application 'Light Sensing Mission'):
 ![Alt text](/New.Application_ScreenShot.png?raw=true "Optional Title")